pdhoward/awstest/README.md

 module.exports = mySpecialRouter
 ```

 ### Technologies
 - React client application business in the front
 - NodeJS + Express + Mongoose party in the back
 - React Router 4.*
 - Milligram CSS so it doesn't look like garbage
 - JSON Web Token authentication flow
+- ATLAS Mongodb or Mongodb localhost
+- AWS Elastic Beanstalk (from the command line)

 ### Important Notes